webpack/webpack-cli/packages/add/README.md

 ## Description

-This package contains the logic to add new properties to the a webpack configuration file.
+This package contains the logic to add new properties in a webpack configuration file.
 It will run a generator that prompts the user for questions of which property to add to their webpack configuration file.

 ## Installation